smikhalevski/doubter/README.md

 // ⮕ Shape<(arg: number) => any, (arg: string) => any>
 ```

 Note that the input and output functions described by this shape have different signatures.
-Let's implement of this
+Let's implement this
 function:

 ```ts